bitlogik/uniblow/docs/LinuxDev.md

 # Uniblow development on Linux

-A binary is given to run on Tails and Debian OS.
+A binary is provided to run on Tails and Debian OS.
 For easy run on these platforms, check the [specific instructions in the LinuxRunBin doc](LinuxRunBin.md) instead.

 The following instructions commands are given to run uniblow **from the source** on various Linux distributions.
 This can also be used for development purpose.